Baphomet42/Data-Packs/README.md

     + Automate a wide variety of features when a player enters the zone's hitbox
     + Zones have two modes: Load and Trigger
         + Load Zones update the player's level
+            + This can be used as an alternative for elevators
             + The zone will reset both the previous and current level, unless the player level already matches the zone level
                 + This makes sure the level won't reset just by walking back into the zone
             + Load Zones without a level number will unload the player's level (useful after each stage)